 Bonus tip: Try competing streaming services

 Netflix is the biggest and arguably the best video streaming service out there, but it’s not the only one.
-To save money, you could try competing services including HBO Now, Amazon Prime Video, and Hulu, all of which offer free trials.
+To save money, you could try competing services including HBO Max, Amazon Prime Video, and Hulu, all of which offer free trials.

 So switching from one streaming service to another, taking advantage of free trials when they are available, might be a better option than focusing just on Netflix.

 There you have it, folks — that’s how you can get Netflix for free.
-Do you have any other ideas that could be added to this list?
-Let us know in the comments!

 I’d also like to add that although we all like saving money, do consider paying for the service if you enjoy it and can afford it.
 Netflix uses part of that money to create new shows and movies for its customers, so if everyone would stop paying a monthly subscription, there would be no new content to look forward to in the future.